Server includes primary components.

 Designer is a Windows software application that provides a drag-and-drop user interface for you to create repeatable workflow processes.
 You can drag tools from a toolbox onto a canvas, connect them, and edit their properties to develop workflows, apps, and macros.
 You can use these workflows to blend and enrich data from a range of sources, perform advanced analytics, and create shareable results.

-In a Server deployment, a Scheduler interface component is added to Designer to allow users to schedule workflows to be executed at predetermined times or specific recurring intervals.
-Server’s Gallery component allows users to publish their workflows to your company’s internal webpage where other users can access and run them.
+In a Server deployment, a scheduler interface is added to Designer to allow users to schedule workflows to be executed at a specific time or on a recurring interval.

-The engine executes workflows built in Designer and produces the output.
+The engine executes Designer workflows and produces the output.
 The engine supports direct connections to various data sources for accessing the data and then processes it in memory during the execution of the workflow.
 When processing exceeds memory limitations, temporary files on disk are leveraged and deleted once the processing is complete.

 Developers can write applications that call the engine directly using the application programming interface (API).
 The software development kit (SDK) allows developers to add programs to their Alteryx toolbox.